vault27/Foundation/vxlan.md

 - Semaless moving VMs across DC
 - L2 implementation - our fabric is a big L2 switch - VTEP knows nothing about IP addresses, only MAC addresses and where they are located (VTEP IP address)
 - L2 + L3 - in addition to L2 (big switch) we add functionality of big L3 router (MLS - multi layered switch), with one VRF inside it or several...
-- VLAN based service: one VLAN - one MAC VRF (RT, RD) - one bridge table, Ethernet Tag = 0 - one VNI - forwarding based on VNI - most popular - good for multi vendor - one subnet per EVI - EVPN route type 2
-- VLAN bundle service - one bridge table, MAC VRF with RT RD for all VLANs - frames are sent with 802.1Q - Ethernet Tag = 0, MACs in different VLANs should not match
-- VLAN aware bundle service - not supported by all vendors - all VLANs have one VRF(RT, RD) - every VLAN has its own bridge table with VNI and Ethernet tag = VNI
 - Load balancing: Nexus uses hash of (src ip, dst ip, protocol, src port, dst port) for ECMP load balancing underlay traffic, in VxLAN packets all these fields are the same, except UDP source port which is based on hash of inside VxLAN packet, thanks to this load balancing works good, that is why UDP is used, not direct IP for example

 ### Modes of learning MACs